utshomax/postman-docs/src/pages/docs/postman-flows/concepts/blocks-and-connections.md

 ### Blocks

 All blocks have either an input, an output or both.
-Inputs are on the right side of a block, and outputs are on the left.
+Inputs are on the left side of a block, and outputs are on the right.
 The [list of all blocks](/docs/postman-flows/reference/blocks-list/) has an explanation and example for every block in Flows.

 There are three ways to add a new block: